dakanji/RefindPlus/README-Dev.md

 - Maintains feature and configuration parity with the base upstream version.
 - Protects against damage to Mac NVRAM when booting UEFI Windows.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
-- Provides UGADraw on modern GOP based GPUs to permit booting legacy EfiBoot operating systems.
+- Provides UGADraw on modern GOP based GPUs to permit booting legacy EFI Boot operating systems.
 - Provides improved support for languages that use unicode text
 - Emulates UEFI 2.3 on EFI 1.x units to permit running UEFI 2.x utilities on such units
 - Adds a debug version that provides extensive logging.
   * The release version is kept as an optimised version for day to day use.
 - Fixes upstream inability to print to screen on Macs
-  * This prevented receiving program messages as well as leveraging advanced features such as EfiShell.
+  * This prevented receiving program messages as well as leveraging advanced features such as EFI shell.
 - Provides NVMe capability, if required, via a built in NvmExpress driver.
   * Removes the need to add NVMe drivers on units without NVMe support.
   * Basically allows working as if NVMe is natively supported by the firmware